 We publish outstanding scholarship.

 The William and Mary Quarterly is the leading journal of early American history, an interdisciplinary academic publication that has featured history, political science, art history, literature, architecture and material culture, and digital humanities.
-Nearly half a million user sessions accessed the WMQ last year, making it among the top 3% of the now 17,000 journals housed in JSTOR.
+Over one million user sessions accessed the WMQ last year, making it among the top 3 percent of the now 17,000 journals housed in JSTOR.
 One of the ten founding journals in JSTOR, the WMQ has a subscription list of over 3,500 people and institutions, including nearly 400 located outside the United States.

-As part of our commitment to excellent scholarship, we partner with the College of William & Mary’s Lyon G. Tyler Department of History to administer the Editorial Apprenticeship Program.
+As part of our commitment to excellent scholarship, we partner with the William & Mary’s Lyon G. Tyler Department of History and the American Studies Program to administer the Editorial Apprenticeship Program.
 This decades-long program introduces entering graduate students to the practices of scholarly publishing and historical editing.

 If you would like to receive news about our publications, click here to join our email list.